Eval427/TDOMI-Remy/README.md

 # TMOMI Remy - Part 1

+AKA This Man (Or Dragon) Owes me Ice Cream!
+Remy Edition

 Right now this mod is INCOMPLETE (and probably pretty cringy)

 My first attempt at creating a mod for AWSW even though the game came out like 5 years ago.
-This entire things was inspired by a single steam community post (https://steamcommunity.com/sharedfiles/filedetails/?id=857686289).
+This entire things was inspired by a single steam community post (https://steamcommunity.com/sharedfiles/filedetails/?id=857686289) and an unbelievable amount of boredom.
 At first, this was supposed to be a quick and simple mod that gave each character a little bit of extra content after their good ending.
  But then I started working on Remy's ending first, and things got out of control.

  _______________________________________________________________________________________________